jdoleary/Spellmasons/docs/CriticalPath.md

             - Communicate the big idea
         - Scenes
             - Spellmasons charges up epic cast, show priest getting decimated by slices
+            - One more scene TBD:
+            - Title Card: "Each spell affects the next"
+            - Scene demonstrating above title card - maybe decoy, push, bloat, slice
+            - Title Card: "Your creativity is your greatest weapon"
+            - Scene showing how making a small change can impact the outcome greatly
+                - footage-video/2ndRoundTrailerFootage/plan-in-out.mp4
         - Title Cards
             - Devise
         - Trailer Research - Show in moments what special about the game: